jfbouzereau/quizz/README.md

 * click OK

-* choose the game to be played in the menu, or drop a zip file containing a games.json and the directories of the various games.
+* choose the game to be played in the menu, or drop the zip file prepared in the above step.

 ## TRY ONLINE